Social Distancing / DOD Travel Ban

-The fastest way to receive financial assistance is by visiting your nearest AER office or other military aid society.
+The fastest way to receive financial assistance is to visit your nearest AER office or other military aid society.
 Find your nearest office using our Office Locator.

 Soldiers who cannot visit their nearest military aid office should follow the steps below to submit an electronic request for Assistance via EFT.

-Active duty soldiers should notify their chain of command that COVID-19 restrictions have caused financial hardship and work with them to submit a request for Assistance via EFT.
-If you do not hear back from your chain of command, continue on with the process outlined below and submit your request while making further attempts to notify your chain of command.
+Active duty soldiers should notify their chain of command that COVID-19 has caused financial hardship and work with them to submit a request for Assistance via EFT.
+If you do not hear back from your chain of command, continue with the process outlined below and submit your request while making further attempts to notify your chain of command.

 Follow the steps below:

 Notify your local AER officer of your intent to submit an assistance application and request a DoD Safe secure document upload link.
 Use the DoD Safe link provided by your local AER officer to securely transmit your assistance application with the documents below.

 - AER Form 101, Application for Financial Assistance

 - AER Form 57, AER Budget Planning Sheet